vthriller/malo/README.md

 The web interface accessing your local `notmuch` database is opened simply with
 ```
-python3 -m netviel
+python3 -m malo
 ```
 The Flask default port 5000 can be changed with the `--ports` option.

-**:warning: net viel is meant for *local* use only.
+**:warning: malo is meant for *local* use only.
 Do *not* expose this to the Internet as-is.
 Bad things will happen! :warning:**